kyma-project/test-infra/docs/prow/crier.md

   - batch
 ```

-If you don't want to report postsubmit or periodic jobs to report to Slack channel use `skip_report:true`.
+If you don't want to configure postsubmit or periodic jobs to report to a Slack channel, use `skip_report:true`.
-If the job is still in testing phase we can set `optional: true`.
+If the job is still in the testing phase, we can set `optional: true`.

-## Migration from plank for github report
+## Migration from Plank for GitHub report

-First, you need to disable GitHub reporting in Plank, add the `--skip-report=true` flag to the Plank [deployment](https://github.com/kyma-project/test-infra/blob/master/prow/cluster/components/11-plank_deployment.yaml).
+First, you need to disable GitHub reporting in Plank.
+To do that, add the `--skip-report=true` flag to the Plank [deployment](https://github.com/kyma-project/test-infra/blob/master/prow/cluster/components/11-plank_deployment.yaml).

-Before migrating, be sure plank is setting the [PrevReportStates field](https://github.com/kubernetes/test-infra/blob/de3775a7480fe0a724baacf24a87cbf058cd9fd5/prow/apis/prowjobs/v1/types.go#L566)
+Before migrating, be sure Plank is setting the [**PrevReportStates**](https://github.com/kubernetes/test-infra/blob/de3775a7480fe0a724baacf24a87cbf058cd9fd5/prow/apis/prowjobs/v1/types.go#L566) field
 by describing a finished presubmit ProwJob.
-Plank started to set this field after commit [2118178](https://github.com/kubernetes/test-infra/pull/10975/commits/211817826fc3c4f3315a02e46f3d6aa35573d22f), if not, you want to upgrade your plank to a version includes this commit before moving forward.
+Plank started to set this field after commit [`2118178`](https://github.com/kubernetes/test-infra/pull/10975/commits/211817826fc3c4f3315a02e46f3d6aa35573d22f).
+If it is not being set, you must upgrade your Plank to a version that includes this commit before moving forward.

 Flags required by Crier:
-- Point `config-path` and `--job-config-path` to your prow config and job configs accordingly.
+- Point `config-path` and `--job-config-path` to your Prow config and job configs accordingly.
-- Set `--github-worker` to be number of parallel github reporting threads you need.
+- Set `--github-worker` to be the number of parallel GitHub reporting threads you need.
-- Point `--github-endpoint` to ghproxy, if you have set that for plank.
+- Point `--github-endpoint` to ghproxy, if you have set that for Plank.
-- Bind github oauth token as a secret and set `--github-token-path` if you've have that set for plank.
+- Bind GitHub OAuth token as a Secret and set `--github-token-path` if you have that set for Plank.

-In your plank deployment, you can:
+In your Plank deployment, you can:
 - Remove the `--github-endpoint` flag.
-- Remove the github oauth secret, and `--github-token-path` flag if set.
+- Remove the GitHub OAuth Secret and the `--github-token-path` flag if set.
-- Add`--skip-report`, so plank will skip the reporting logic.
+- Add`--skip-report`, so Plank will skip the reporting logic.

-Both change should be deployed at the same time, if have an order preference, deploy crier first since report twice should just be a no-op.
+Both changes should be deployed at the same time.
+If you need to deploy them sequentially, deploy Crier first to avoid double-reporting.